 Flushing helps the free chlorine reach all parts of the water system and clears out stagnant water.
 We’ll also flush again when switching back to chloramines.

-Warmer months already bring higher water use, so the system naturally moves more water.
+Warmer months already bring higher water use due to irrigation, so the system naturally moves more water.
 That means we need less flushing overall.
 Targeted flushing is still required to maintain safe water.

 Hydrant flushing can temporarily lower pressure in nearby areas.
 It usually returns to normal quickly.
-If it lasts more than an hour, let us know.
+If it lasts more than an hour, let us know by filling out “Water Pressure Issue” under “Utility Services” on our Service Request form.

 No changes are needed.
 Just keep maintaining your chlorine levels as usual.